csc-training/csc-env-eff/part-1/prerequisites/ssh-keys.md

 # Creating and adding SSH keys

-> ‼️ To begin, make sure you have a user account at CSC that is a member of a project which has access to the Puhti service and perhaps Allas.
-Note that there’s a small delay before one can login to Puhti after creating a new project and adding services.
+> ‼️ To begin, make sure you have a user account at CSC that is a member of a project which has access to the Roihu service and perhaps Allas.
+Note that there’s a small delay before one can login to Roihu after creating a new project and adding services.
 >
 > 💬 SSH keys improve security and ease-of-use.
 They are required to be able to log in to CSC supercomputers from the terminal using an **SSH client**.
 >